 Landlords will also find themselves exclusively repaying the interest gathered on a buy to let mortgage, instead of periodically repaying the value of the home, as this capital will be reclaimed by the lender once the property has been sold on the market.

 Does the Property Comply With Safety Conditions?

-Under new rules your property must be ‘green’ to the extend it must have an Energy Performance rating of E or above in order to comply with the Minimum Energy Efficiency Standards.
+Under new rules your property must be ‘green’ to the extent it must have an Energy Performance rating of E or above in order to comply with the Minimum Energy Efficiency Standards.
 You must prove this by getting an Energy Performance Certificate check, and then give a copy to your tenants. at the start of each new tenancy.

 Smoke alarms on each landing and a carbon monoxide detector in rooms where there is a fire, are also mandatory.
 Fire restrictions are even tougher in an HMO and where there must also be a fire extinguisher, safety blankets and regular fire drills with all residents involved.

 Is It Worth Being a Landlord?

 As a landlord you will have to pay tax on rental income if, together with any salary you receive, your income is above a particular sum.
 Then there are fees for marketing the property, management costs and repairs.
 Worse still, you may even encounter void periods where the property is empty for several months at a time, leaving you to fork out for two mortgages at the same time.